amistein/js-algos/README.md

-# JavaScript Algorithms and Data Structures
+# Common Algorithms and Data Structures in JavaScript

 ## Data Structures